IBM/virtualhelpdesk/README.md

 ### Configuring the Maximo/ICD environment

 Default behavior of a Maximo/ICD system was changed slightly in one of v7.6.0.x releases.
-The way used originally in this code pattern to make REST API calls is no longer available after out of box deployment.
+The way used originally in this code pattern to make REST API calls to Maximo/ICD system, is no longer available after out of box deployment.
 The new way is not available in old Maximo/ICD releases.
-This chalenge forces me to discuss two ways to make REST API calls to Maximo.ICD system.
+For this reason, two ways to make REST API calls to Maximo.ICD system is discussed.

 One way to identify if you have an old release of Maximo/ICD system or a new one, is to check if you have OSLC Resources application in your system.
 Navigation path is Go To Applications -> Integration -> OSLC Resources.
+If you recently requested a trial ICD system, you have the latest release.

 #### Configuring Object Structures in Maximo/ICD system